 Alternate Route 66 has been altered to varying degrees by routine maintenance, and safety and traffic improvements throughout its history.
 The addition of turn lanes and traffic signals to its crossroad intersections to accommodate increased traffic and turning movements have increased the width of Alternate Route 66 at these locations.
-In addition, narrow asphalt shoulders were added in circa 2011.
 Non-historic guardrails added to various lengths of the roadway to improve safety somewhat alter the experience of traveling the roadway.
 However, despite being a change to the roadway's design, these additions do not substantially diminish Alternate Route 66's integrity of design and still allow the roadway to convey its original design intent and appearance.